turnspike/aetherwolf/README.md

 _glide through shell like a predator._

+ætherwolf is a modular zsh configuration with optional nvim settings.
+Tricked out and optimized for comfort.
+The end goal of this configuration is to have every zsh setting categorized and commented as a learning resource.

+# installing

 All installation steps are non-destructive; they tap into your existing configuration files, or create stubs if you have none.
 Recommended terminal color theme is [Gruvbox Dark](https://github.com/morhetz/gruvbox-contrib).

 # :nut_and_bolt: installing base package